berarma/new-lg4ff/README.md

 - GMake
 - GCC
-- `linux-kbuild` and `linux-headers` packages matching the installed kernel version.
+- The `linux-headers` package matching the installed kernel version.

 ## Build and install